(This post was updated on January 19, 2021)

-Over the past few months, I’ve been sucked into the brave new world of audiobooks.
+Over the past few years, I’ve been increasingly addicted to audiobooks.
 Most book publishers offer an accompanying audio version, and the explosion of third-party services make it easier and easier to download a book to any portable device.
 (Though Audible is the most obvious subscription choice, you can support your local independent bookstore by joining libro.fm.)
 Thanks to Overdrive, you can even check audiobooks out of the library.

 With all of this increased portability and decreased file size, we can now take our books along with us: on walks, flights, or in the car—even on the boat.
 (Eventually, digital assistants will be able to read us a book in voices realistic enough to be tolerable, but we’re not there yet.)